State media: Civil and political rights

 The public interest theory claims state ownership of the press enhances civil and political rights; whilst under the public choice theory, it curtails them by suppressing public oversight of the government and facilitating political corruption.
 High to absolute government control of the media is primarily associated with lower levels of political and civil rights, higher levels of corruption, quality of regulation, security of property and media bias.
 State ownership of the press can compromise election monitoring efforts and obscure the integrity of electoral processes.
 Independent media sees higher oversight by the media of the government.
 For example, reporting of corruption increased in Mexico, Ghana and Kenya after restrictions were lifted in the 1990s, but government-controlled media defended officials.
 Heavily influenced state media can provide corrupt regimes with a method to combat efforts by protestors.
 Propaganda spread by state-media organizations can detract from accurate reporting and provide an opportunity for a regime to influence public sentiment.
 Mass protests against governments considered to be authoritarian, such as those in China, Russia, Egypt, and Iran are often distorted by state-run media organizations in order to defame protesters and provide a positive light on the government's actions.

 Economic freedom

 It is common for countries with strict control of newspapers to have fewer firms listed per capita on their markets and less developed banking systems.
 These findings support the public choice theory, which suggests higher levels of state ownership of the press would be detrimental to economic and financial development.
 This is due to state media being commonly associated with autocratic regimes where economic freedom is severely restricted and there is a large amount of corruption within the economic and political system.

 Trust

 In countries like Hungary (as of 2024) and Poland (as of 2022), state media has suffered from low levels of trust.
 Surveys have found that state-owned television in Russia is viewed by the Russian public as one of the country's most authoritative and trusted institutions.

+Large language models

+According to a 2026 Nature study, state media significantly shape the outputs of large language models (LLMs), as LLMs are trained on state media content.